mrzaxaryan/cpp-pic/article.md

 ### Problem 4: Floating-Point Constants

 Using floating-point arithmetic in C-generated shellcode introduces additional issues, as floating-point constants are typically emitted into read-only data sections such as `.rdata`.
 In a loaderless execution environment, these sections are not available, causing generated code to reference invalid memory.
+Despite the problem is very similar to the one discused above but aproches and specific aspets make huge difference.

 #### Traditional Approach